Documenting gender representation and combatting gender-biased panels in Indian conferences, meetings and talks

 Funding: Supported by an EMBO Young Investigator grant awarded to Vaishnavi Ananthanarayanan

-Vaishnavi Ananthanarayanan (@VaishAnanth) is an Assistant Professor, EMBO Young Investigator and WT/DBT-India Alliance Intermediate Fellow at the Centre for BioSystems Science and Engineering, Indian Institute of Science, Bangalore.
+Vaishnavi Ananthanarayanan (@VaishAnanth) is a Group Leader at the EMBL Australia Node in Single Molecule Science, University of New South Wales, Sydney.
+Prior to her move to Australia, she was an Assistant Professor at the Centre for BioSystems Science and Engineering, Indian Institute of Science, Bangalore.
 Her lab develops and employs light microscopy and image processing techniques to better understand processes mediated by the cytoskeleton and associated proteins in living cells, with the aim of deciphering how stochastic and rare-statistics events give rise to complex cellular organization.
-Learn more at https://www.be.iisc.ac.in/~vaish/
+Learn more at https://sms.unsw.edu.au/vaishnavi-ananthanarayanan

 Shruti Muralidhar (@polybiotique) is a neuroscientist and science communicator.
-By day, Shruti works on learning and memory as a postdoctoral researcher at the Picower Institute for Learning and Memory at MIT.
+By day, Shruti works at Deep Genomics looking at RNA and AI for drug development.
+Previously, she was a postdoctoral researcher at the Picower Institute for Learning and Memory at MIT and worked on learning and memory.
 She is a founding member of IndSciComm along with Abhishek Chari, and IndSciComm is a collective formed to improve scientific awareness in India and help Indian researchers interact with the public.
 Learn more at https://indscicomm.blog/

 Abhishek Chari is a freelance science communicator and editor.
 He is a founding member of IndSciComm, a collective formed to improve scientific awareness in India and help Indian researchers interact with the public.
 Through IndSciComm, he continues to produce popular science communication across various media formats and languages, with a current focus on making science podcasts.